riccardomusmeci/mlx-image/README.md

 Apple MLX framework is a great tool to run machine learning models on Apple Silicon machines.

 This repository is meant to convert image models from timm/torchvision to Apple MLX framework.
-The weights are just converted from .pth to .npz and the models **are not trained again**.
+The weights are just converted from .pth to .npz/.safetensors and the models **are not trained again**.

 I don't have enough compute power (and time) to train all the models from scratch (**someone buy me a maxed-out Mac, please**).